Foggy path in a dream disappearing into layers of soft translucent mist

 We live in a culture that prizes clarity.
 Goals, plans, strategies, deadlines.
 “Be specific.
 Know what you want.
 Move toward the target.”
 And there is real power in this.
 But there is also real exhaustion in it.
 Fog in a dream sometimes arrives precisely as a counterweight — as a reminder that uncertainty is not always an enemy.
 Sometimes it is the space in which something new is born.

 Every person knows this state — when the future is unclear, when you do not know what is right, when you lose your bearings.
 It can be unbearable.
 Or it can, from a certain angle, turn out to be a liberation.
-And perhaps right now, reading these lines, you are already recalling a period of fog in your life — past or present.
+For many, right now, on these very lines, a personal period of fog is quietly remembered — past or present.
 Allow this image to be with you.

 The fog is dense.
 You walk — or stand, not knowing which way to go.
 A step forward — and it is unclear what lies there.
 Behind you, more fog.
 Uncertainty on all sides.
 Anxiety.
 Or numbness.